Facilitating {\it ab initio} configurational sampling of multicomponent solids using an on-lattice neural network model and active learning: Results and discussion

-Figure \ref{fig:ALcheck} shows the NNP prediction in the first and fourth active learning iterations compared to DFT results.
-Again, 300 configurations were sampled from the corresponding RXMC runs and DFT relaxations were performed on those samples.
-The accuracy of the NNP is already quite good after the first active learning step, where the maximum error is about 0.6 eV (3 meV/cation).
-The maximum error reduces to about half of that value after the fourth iteration.
-The DOI results are shown in Fig.~\ref{fig:DOIAL}.
-The DOI turns out to be well converged already at the first iteration.
-The results are also quite similar to previous works, although the current work estimates the DOI above 600 K to be slightly larger than previous works.
-It is difficult to judge whether the current work is more accurate than the CE-SPCM approach of Ref.~\onlinecite{Seko2014}; the learning is performed in a much larger supercell here (192 cation model vs.~18--30 cation model in Ref.~\onlinecite{Seko2014}), but the MC calculations are performed in a much smaller cell (192 vs. 48 000).
-Unfortunately, NNP evaluation is not as fast as cluster expansion at this point, and it is not fast enough to enable sufficient sampling on a 48 000-cation model.
-Still, on the Xeon E5-2680v3 CPU, the NNP prediction using 1 CPU core is a few hundred times faster than DFT relaxation using 216 cores.
-The speedup will be much more significant on more difficult to relax systems; the MgAl$_2$O$_4$ system relaxes exceptionally easily within a little more than 10 ionic steps, but other systems such as doped perovskites with oxygen vacancies \cite{Kasamatsu2020} can take more than 100 ionic steps to obtain a relaxed structure.
-We also note that the number of necessary DFT calculations turned out to be orders of magnitude smaller than the number of NNP evaluations necessary for converging the DOI; a single iteration of active learning required 600 DFT calculations in total (300 random samples plus 300 samples from the first RXMC run), while $\sim7\ 200\ 000$ NNP evaluations ($=480\ 000 \text{ MC steps/replica} \times 15 \text{ replicas}$) were necessary to obtain a converged DOI vs.~temperature.
-The 600 DFT calculations can be completed within a few hours on a modern supercomputer system since the calculations can be performed completely in parallel.
+Savings in computer time achieved by the current approach turned out to be quite significant compared to sampling directly on DFT energies.
+On the Xeon E5-2680v3 CPU, the NNP prediction using 1 CPU core is a few hundred to a few thousand times faster than DFT relaxation using 216 cores depending on the number relaxation steps necessary for convergence.
+We also note that the number of necessary DFT calculations turned out to be orders of magnitude smaller than the number of NNP evaluations, i.e., RXMC steps, necessary for converging the DOI.
+A converged DOI was obtained for ZnAl$_2$O$_4$ and MgGa$_2$O$_4$ at the first active learning iteration, while the DOI for MgAl$_2$O$_4$ was converged at the third active learning iteration (Fig.~\ref{fig:DOI_conv}), which correspond to 600 and 900 DFT relaxations, respectively.
+On the other hand, $\sim7\ 200\ 000$ NNP evaluations ($=480\ 000 \text{ MC steps/replica} \times 15 \text{ replicas}$) were necessary to obtain a converged DOI vs.~temperature.
+The $\sim 1000$ DFT calculations can be completed within a few hours on a modern supercomputer system since the calculations can be performed completely in parallel.
 The RXMC calculations took roughly one day using 15 CPU cores, which would fit in one node of a modern workstation.
+We also note that the RXMC simulations were initialized with random configurations, and yet they still found the single ground state ordered spinel configuration out of $\sim10^{51}$ possible configurations for the normal spinels MgAl$_2$O$_4$ and ZnAl$_2$O$_4$.
+This attests to the effectiveness of modern sampling methods in battling the curse of dimensionality.